 In both cases, the answer comes down to which option offers more advantages from a tax standpoint.
 Once you know the applicable rules, you can do the math and make an educated decision.

-Using Your Personal Car
+Using a Personal Car for Business Purposes

 Buying a Company Car

-If you decide to use a company vehicle personally, then you will be taxed in two ways — a standby charge and an operating expense benefit.
-The standby charge is the benefit you get from having the car available for your use and the operating expense benefit is the advantage you derive from the payment by the company for the vehicle’s maintenance.
+If you decide to use, or let employees use, a company vehicle for personal reasons, the CRA taxes that benefit in two ways: first as a standby charge and then as an operating expense benefit.
+The standby charge represents the benefit employees get from having the car available for personal use.
+The standby charge amounts to a taxable benefit on an employee’s T4 slips, unless the employee reimburses you for using the car on personal time.
+The operating expense benefit is the tax deduction you derive for the vehicle’s maintenance during its lifetime.

-The actual calculation of the benefits will vary greatly based on two factors — the value of the car and the percentage of personal use you make of the car.
-As a general rule, the more you use the car for personal reasons, the less interesting this option is.
-When considering which option to choose, you can use the CRA’s online taxable benefit calculator to determine the actual taxable benefit that would apply to your specific situation.
+The actual calculation of the benefits varies greatly with a company car based on two factors: the value of the car and the percentage of personal use you make of the car.
+As a general rule, the more you use the car for personal reasons, the less favourable this option becomes.
+Another thing to consider is depreciation, or the reduced value per year over the life of vehicle, when taking the capital cost allowance benefit.

 Imagine that you buy a car exclusively for business purposes for $10,000.
 After the first year and in subsequent years, the car lowers in value by $2,000 a year until its useful life ends after five years.
 You can claim up to 30% of the depreciable value, or $600 per year, as a tax deduction.

 The Benefits of a Company Car Over a Personal Car